theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 ### Restrict access to Windows AD users (Kerberos authentication)

 1. Assign a Windows service account under which the software service runs.
-See [Running a service under a Windows AD service account](./server-security#running-the-xu-service-under-a-windows-ad-service-account).
+See [Running a service under a Windows service account](./server-security#running-a-service-under-a-windows-service-account).
 2. Activate TLS encryption as outlined in the [Prerequisite: Activating TLS encryption](./server-security#prerequisite-activating-tls-encryption).
 3. Navigate to the menu bar and select **Server > Settings** - *Web Server* tab.
 Select *HTTPS - Restricted to AD users with Designer read access*.
 4. Switch to the *Configuration Server* tab.